euclid1990/terraform/README.md

 #### Terraform taint

 - What
-  - Taints a resource, forcing it to be destroyed and recreated
+  - Taints a resource, forcing it to be destroyed and recreated in next `terraform apply`
   - Modifier state file, which causes the recreation workflow
   - Tainting a resource may cause other resources to be modified
 - When